danfmaia/CodeQuery-API/readme.md

 # Codebase Query API

-**Codebase Query API** is a Flask-based API specifically designed to serve AI assistants specialized in coding tasks.
-This API allows AI assistants to query a project's file structure and retrieve file contents programmatically.
-It is built to help developers explore and interact with a project's directory structure efficiently, while adhering to ignore patterns specified in `.agentignore`.
+**Codebase Query API** is a lightweight and efficient Flask-based API designed to assist AI-powered tools in navigating and interacting with codebases.
+With this API, AI assistants can programmatically query project file structures and retrieve file contents, helping developers efficiently explore and manage large codebases.
+By adhering to customizable ignore patterns via `.agentignore`, the API ensures that only relevant files are retrieved, making it an invaluable tool for AI-driven code analysis and development.

 🤖 **Curious Fact**: During its development, the **Codebase Query API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!